 This plan will outline the vision of transforming the Township and City parks and recreation facilities into vibrant, accessible, and sustainable spaces.
-In this plan our goal is to create an environment that fosters community engagement, promotes active lifestyles, and celebrates the beauty of our surroundings.
+In this plan our goal is to create an environment that fosters community engagement, promotes active lifestyles, and protects the natural resources that enrich or community.